theoavoyne/JSONParser/README.md

 Parsing Succeeded: JSON Syntax OK
 ```

-Else, depending on the error type, you will either get a *LexerError* or a *ParserError* along with an indication on where the error occured.
+Else, you will have information on the time of error (either *LexerError* or  *ParserError*) along with an indication on where it occured.